William Anderson Soga

-William Anderson Soga (1858-15 July 1916) was the first African to qualify with an MBCM in 1883 and the first African medical doctor to practise in South Africa, as well as being the first African to obtain a doctorate MD.
-His thesis titled “The ethnology of the Bomvanas of Bomvanaland, an aboriginal tribe in South East Africa, with observations upon the climate and diseases of the country, and the methods of treatment in use among the people” was completed at the University of Glasgow in 1895.
+William Anderson Soga (1858 – 15 July 1916) was the first black African to qualify with an MBCM in 1883 and the first black African medical doctor to practise in South Africa, as well as being the first black African to obtain a doctorate MD.
+His thesis titled "The ethnology of the Bomvanas of Bomvanaland, an aboriginal tribe in South East Africa, with observations upon the climate and diseases of the country, and the methods of treatment in use among the people" was completed at the University of Glasgow in 1895.
 He was also ordained as a minister in the United Presbyterian Church 1885 making him one of the first medical missionaries in South Africa.
-Rev Dr Soga was involved in the running of mission stations, building churches, diagnosis and treatment of patients, research and writing.
+Soga was involved in the running of mission stations, building churches, diagnosis and treatment of patients, research and writing.

 Early life and family

-William Anderson was the first of Mrs. Janet and Rev Tiyo Soga’s eight children born between 1858 and 1870.
-William was, according to his death notice and his matriculation certificate born in Peelton, near King William’s Town (renamed Qonce in 2021).
-William Soga spent his childhood at Mgwali mission station in Stutterheim, Amathole District which was run by his parents and where most of his siblings were born.
+Soga was the first of Mrs. Janet and Rev Tiyo Soga's eight children born between 1858 and 1870.
+Soga was, according to his death notice and his matriculation certificate born in Peelton, near King William's Town (renamed Qonce in 2021).
+Soga spent his childhood at Mgwali mission station in Stutterheim, Amathole District which was run by his parents and where most of his siblings were born.

-Of Tiyo and Janet Soga’s eight children, one named Alexander born between William Anderson and his younger brother John Henderson was stillborn.
+Of Tiyo and Janet Soga's eight children, one named Alexander born between William Anderson and his younger brother John Henderson was stillborn.
 The others survived into adulthood.
 John Henderson was born in February 1860.
-The fourth son - Kirkland Alan Soga (also written as Allan Kirkland Soga) was born on November 20 1861.
+The fourth son - Kirkland Alan Soga (also written as Allan Kirkland Soga) was born on 20 November 1861.
 Isabella McFarlane was born in 1864 Inverkip, Scotland.
 In 1865 the last of the Soga boys was born - Jotello Festiri Soga.
-Janet and Tiyo’s second daughter Frances Maria Anna was born in 1868 in Tutura (Somerville) in the Transkei where the family moved around 1869.
+Janet and Tiyo's second daughter Frances Maria Anna was born in 1868 in Tutura (Somerville) in the Transkei where the family moved around 1869.
 Jessie Margaret Soga was also born in Tutura in 1871.

 Education

 Primary schooling

-From 1867 William Anderson (age 9) attended Lovedale Seminary (later college), his father’s alma mater.
+From 1867 William Anderson (age 9) attended Lovedale Seminary (later college), his father's alma mater.
 After ten years of building the Mgwali Mission Station and its congregation, the Soga family moved to Tutura in the Transkei in the eastern Cape.
 It was around this time that Tiyo and Janet Soga started preparing William, John and Alan to be educated abroad specifically in Glasgow, Scotland.
 In 1870 William, now 12 years old, John Henderson (age 10) and Kirkland Allan (age 9) departed from South Africa leaving behind their extended South African family, younger siblings (Isabella McFarlane, Jotello Festiri and Francis Anne), their mother (pregnant with Jessie who was born in June 1870) and their father Tiyo who was very ill at the time and would die on 12 August 1871 without having seen them again.